Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

-- Recent graduate with a Bachelor’s degree in Business Administration and experience in customer service and sales.
-Ability to work in teams and have an excellent ability to communicate.
+- Recent graduate with a bachelor’s degree in Business Administration and experience in customer service and sales.
+A proven ability to work as an organisation and possess an excellent ability to communicate.

 Education: